St Joseph's Parish Birtley gains CAFOD Live Simply Award

 And CAFOD has further information, including teaching resources available by clicking here.

 The Contribution of Our Schools to Live Simply

-The young people in our two parish schools have and continue to be involved in a wide range of
+The young people in our three parish schools have and continue to be involved in a wide range of

 social justice and environmental projects which their teachers have related to Pope Francis’s